-Literary Crisis: Why a Crisis Will Make Your GOOD Story GREAT - The Write Practice
+Literary Crisis: Why a Crisis Will Make Your GOOD Story GREAT

 One that I discovered in the first act of my story was a Best Bad Choice story crisis.
 In Paris, I wanted to live the “writer’s life,” where I hung out in cafés, drank coffee and wine, soaked up the atmosphere, people-watched, and wrote my book.
 But when my readers gave thousands of dollars to make me take on crowdsourced adventures, I had to choose between either refunding them money and being embarrassed or giving up my comfortable, “writerly” trip for an uncomfortable (but maybe more interesting) one.

-I was able to take a dilemma that I was experiencing privately and turn it into a literary crisis that centered my story.
+I was able to take a dilemma that I was experiencing privhttps://www.youtube.com/watch?v=cU2AvkKA4kMately and turn it into a literary crisis that centered my story.

 Want to see a crisis in action?
 Watch this.
 (My favorite is the woman at 7:06.)